laravel/docs/controllers.md

 <a name="introduction"></a>
 ## Introduction

 Instead of defining all of your request handling logic in a single `routes.php` file, you may wish to organize this behavior using Controller classes.
 Controllers can group related HTTP request handling logic into a class.
-Controllers are typically stored in the `app/Http/Controllers` directory.
+Controllers are typically stored in the `app/Http/Controllers` directory.b

 <a name="basic-controllers"></a>
 ## Basic Controllers